-This article offers the anthropology of education a specific ethnographic encounter-a technologically mediated part of a network of classroom practices-through which to raise awareness of the relationship between cloud-based collaborative technologies and class-room practices.
+This article offers the anthropology of education a specific ethnographic encounter-a technologically mediated part of a network of classroom practices-through which to raise awareness of the relationship between cloud-based collaborative technologies and classroom practices.
 While I conducted my field research pre-pandemic, the ways GCP was established as a significant actor in this network highlight an identified need to explore how a pandemic-bolstered online technologies industry shapes education (Williamson, 2021).
-This need arises not only from a surge in usage, but also from the often automatic deployment of digital technological actors (Emejulu and McGregor, 2019).
+This need arises not only from a surge in usage, but also from the often automatic deployment of digital technologies in our daily lives, which obfuscates the social relations producing and sustaining technological actors (Emejulu and McGregor, 2019).
 This article offers insights into how GCP enters into these social relations, specifically, how GCP mediates literacy practices underpinning a network of classroom practices.
 These insights reveal a narrative of standardization that is facilitated and mediated by GCP.